victorchrollo14/agent0/packages/agent0/README.md

-  variables?: Record<string, string>; // Variables to pass to the agent overrides?: ModelOverrides;         // Runtime model configuration overrides extraMessages?: Message[];          // Extra messages to append to the prompt }
+  variables?: Record<string, string>; // Variables to pass to the agent overrides?: ModelOverrides;         // Runtime model configuration overrides extraMessages?: Message[];          // Extra messages to append to the prompt extraTools?: CustomTool[];          // Additional custom tools to add at runtime }

+interface CustomTool {
+  title: string;                       // Unique title for the tool (lowercase with underscores)
+  description: string;                // Description of what the tool does inputSchema?: Record<string, unknown>; // JSON Schema for the tool's parameters }

 interface ModelOverrides {